infrarik/teslamatemail/README.md

 it under the terms of the GNU General Public License (GNU GPL) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+**Important Note:** TeslaMate Mail has no official link with the TeslaMate project.
+It is solely an add-on that uses an already installed TeslaMate instance.

 ---